 Salem is as beautiful as it is mysterious.
 And that means you have a lot to do here.
-See the following outdoor activities, they may interest you and also count as the best things to do in Salem.
+See the following outdoor activities.
+They may interest you and count as Salem’s best things to do.

 29. Visit Salem Woods

 Although Salem Woods is famous for witchcraft, it is not always the case.
-In fact, the Salem Woods is now a recreational area for family picnics, hikers, naturalists, birders, the boy scouts, school groups, bikers, and many more who desires to take a stroll through the woods during daylight.
+The Salem Woods is now a recreational area for family picnics, hikers, naturalists, birders, the boy scouts, school groups, bikers, and many more who desire to stroll through the woods during daylight.

-But be careful, at nighttime things can be different.
-If you are adventurous and brave enough, you can walk around the forest at night to see if all of those ghost sights and witchcraft are real.
+But be careful at nighttime.
+Things can be different.
+If you are adventurous and brave enough, you can walk around the forest at night to see if all those ghost sights and witchcraft are real.

 See Related: Top Vacations with Minimal Walking